MSHQ Premed Scholarship

 We will select 3 (three) winners out of the submissions.
 The essays will be judged by a panel of judges to determine who the winners are.

-- 1st Place: $2000
+- 1st Place: $4,000

-- 2nd Place $750
+- 2nd Place $1,500

-- 3rd Place: $250
+- 3rd Place: $500

 - What challenges have you overcome and what did you learn from them?

 - How does medicine impact your life and you as a person?

 - Who is the most influential person you have met?
 What did they teach you?

 - What are the biggest challenges facing physicians and the U.S. healthcare system, and how do you plan on addressing those challenges?

 Grammar, punctuation, and spelling definitely matter.
 You’re trying to enter a professional career.
 Just because doctors don’t have legible handwriting doesn’t mean you can get away with poor writing skills.

 Check out my favorite tool Grammarly to help with your grammar, spelling, and overall structure.
 I recommend upgrading to premium for the amazing features.
 It helps when emailing your professors and medical school admissions offices, too!
 (I used it to check this page before I pushed it live, and it caught several errors!)